Rooted in Growth

 Addressing Industry and Business Trends

 The last few decades have seen a significant shift to Just-In-Time delivery of products as the industry standard.
 Each company has to run lean to remain profitable.
 Wholesale distributors offer buyers the flexibility to purchase quantities that range from multiple rail cars to individual pieces.
-By working with a wholesaler, a buyer can turn over investory more quickly to lower costs and free up much-needed cash for further investment.
+By working with a wholesaler, a buyer can turn over inventory more quickly to lower costs and free up much-needed cash for further investment.

 Streamlining Lumber Procurement